JingYung047/Monash-Student/S2ADS1002/RJ/week7.md

 ## Author: Chong Jing Yung

-Last week, our group delivered our mock presentation, and overall, my teammates performed quite well.
+In the previous week, our group delivered our mock presentation, and in overall, my teammates performed quite well.
 Personally, however, I felt somewhat disappointed because my performance did not meet my own expectations.
 Due to nervousness, I was unable to express myself as clearly or confidently as I had hoped.
 Nonetheless, this experience was valuable, as it revealed some of my weaknesses.
 It also made me realize that I lack sufficient